miafarina-033/miafarina-033.github.io/README.md

 # miafarina-033.github.io
 # Mia Farina
 Welcome to my personal portfolio!
-I’m in my first rotation of the EMAP program as a customer success manager at Siemens Energy.
-## About Me
-I have experience in ...

-## Skills
--
+This live site is used to showcase my background, experience, and projects.
 ## Contact
-You can reach me at [LinkedIn](https://www.linkedin.com/username) or [GitHub](https://github.com/username).
+You can reach me at [LinkedIn](https://www.linkedin.com/in/mia-farina) or [GitHub](https://github.com/miafarina-033).